Free Congress Research and Education Foundation: Foreign policy and defense

-FCF took a hard-line anti-communist stance in the Cold War, rejecting détente and arms control and supporting efforts to overthrow communist governments.
+FCF took a hardline anti-communist stance in the Cold War, rejecting détente and arms control and supporting efforts to overthrow communist governments.
 However, other than Strategic Defense Initiative which it strongly backed, FCF did not fully endorse the Reagan program of spending on expensive weapon systems, a stance it continues to this day.
 It remains hostile to Communist China.

 FCF has been friendlier to post-communist Serbia and Russia than most contemporary conservatives.
 It was against US intervention in the Balkans, leaning more toward the Orthodox Christian Serbs than the Muslim Bosnians and Albanians.

 Economics and trade

 FCF departs from other conservative institutions in endorsing a protectionist approach on international trade.
 Furthermore, it is not as purely free-market, supporting government efforts in mass transit and privacy protection.
 These included its publishing a quarterly magazine, The New Electric Railway Journal, from 1988 to 1996, with FCF's Paul Weyrich and William S. Lind being its Publisher and Associate Publisher, respectively.

-However, it also supports mainstream conservative views on fiscal policy, calling for reduced spending and taxes.
+It also supported mainstream conservative views on fiscal policy, calling for reduced spending and taxes.